 Drive off-track through the Dra’a Valley passed palm groves, fortified Kasbahs, and green oases.
 Explore Kasbah Tamnougalt, stop by Agdez and drive over the Anti-Atlas Mountains.

 1st day: Marrakesh – Dades

-Morning departure at 8 o’clock from your hotel or riad in Marrakesh to cross the High Atlas Mountains.
-From these mountains, the views over the valleys and the Berber villages perched on the mountain sides, sometimes barely distinguishable from the mountains themselves, are spectacular.
+Morning departure at 8:30 from your hotel or riad in Marrakesh to cross the High Atlas Mountains, including the famous Tizi-n-Tichka pass, the highest pass in North Africa at 2260 metres.
+From these mountains, the wide views over the green valleys and burbling streams, and the little Berber villages perched on the mountainsides, sometimes barely distinguishable from the mountains themselves, are spectacular and breathtaking.

-Having crossed the pass, you continue to descend until you finally reach Ouarzazate where you stop for lunch.
+Having crossed the pass, you continue to descend until you finally reach Ouarzazate, sometimes called ‘the gateway to the desert’ and certainly technically part of the massive Sahara, where you stop for lunch.
 Later the road continues to the Skoura Oasis, where numerous ancient kasbahs, some sadly in ruins, stand amongst the palm trees.
-From here, the route takes us through Kela’a M’gouna, the Valley of Roses, with a stop to see cosmetic articles locally-made from the valley’s abundant roses.
-You stop in the Dades gorge in a very ethnic guest house for the night .
+From here, the route takes us through Kela’a M’gouna, the Valley of Roses, with a stop to see cosmetic articles locally-made from the valley’s abundant Damascene roses.
+You stop in the Dades Valley for the night.

 2nd day: Dades – Merzouga